collapsed-stacks/startups/questions/9681/should-i-launch-an-app-if-domain-name-already-registered-by-someone-else.md

 - tagged: `business-registration`, `brand`
 - score: 2

-<p>I want to launch an app which I think is a great idea.
+I want to launch an app which I think is a great idea.
 I've thought of an obvious name for it depending the main use of the app.
 Should I launch the app without getting the domain name? or should I use other name for my app.
-Planning to launch the app on all measure platforms.</p>
+Planning to launch the app on all measure platforms.

-<p>I got almost everything but just not the domain name.</p>
+I got almost everything but just not the domain name.

 ## Answer 9688